dahall/Vanara/WIndows.Forms/AssemblyReport.md

 RegistryFileListStorage |
 ResourceFile |
 ServiceProviderExtension |
+ShellProgressDialog | Wrapper for IProgressDialog which displays a system progress dialog.
+This object is a generic way to show a user how an operation is progressing.
+It is typically used when deleting, uploading, copying, moving, or downloading large numbers of files.
+The dialog is shown on a separate thread and will not block operations in the current thread.
 SmartBitmapLock | A self-disposing LockBits class for Bitmaps.
 SplitButton | The SplitButton is a composite control with which the user can select from a drop-down list bound to the button.
 SplitMenuEventArgs | Provides data for the clicking of split buttons and the opening of context menus.